(All fields required)

 Assistant Professor, UC Department of Pediatrics

-Belinda Hsi Dickie, MD, PhD, is an assistant professor with the Division of Pediatric General and Thoracic Surgery at Cincinnati Children's Hospital Medical Center.
-She obtained her medical degree at the University of Toronto, Ontario Canada and subsequently did her general surgery residency, and completed her PhD, at the University of Alberta, Alberta, Canada.
-Dr. Dickie continued her training at the University of Alberta, with a fellowship in advanced minimally invasive surgery.
-She then relocated to the United States where she continued her training and completed fellowships in pediatric vascular malformations and pediatric colorectal surgery at Cincinnati Children’s Hospital Medical Center.
-She has recently completed her training in pediatric surgery at the University of Florida.
-She was recruited back to Cincinnati Children’s Hospital in 2011.
+Belinda Hsi Dickie, MD, PhD, is the surgical director of the Hemangioma and Vascular Malformations Center since July 2013.
+She is also the director of the Vascular Anomalies Fellowship.
+Dr. Dickie is an assistant professor with the Division of Pediatric General and Thoracic Surgery at Cincinnati Children's Hospital Medical Center within the UC Department of Pediatrics.
+She obtained her medical degree at the University of Toronto, and completed general surgery residency and an advanced minimally invasive surgery fellowship at the University of Alberta.
+She continued her training, completing fellowships in pediatric vascular malformations and pediatric colorectal surgery at Cincinnati Children’s Hospital Medical Center and in pediatric surgery at the University of Florida.
+She returned to Cincinnati Children’s in 2011.

 Chief, Radiography and Fluoroscopy